cesartoschi/poc-jira/README.md

 # poc-jira
-POC integrate github and Jira
+Repository for test to integrate github and Jira